2003, 2010, 2011

 I presented the first Universe as part of '3 Rooms', an exhibition at Nature Gallery in Charlottesville Virginia in 2003.
 I would later refer to this as the crying Universe.
 After instal, I walked inside as a new visitor might.
 The quiet, and the darkness moved me, as well as what I saw once my eyes adjusted to the dimness inside.

 If you were a visitor to the first Universe, this is what you would see..

 You crawl through a small door into a little room that at first appears dark.
 Once your eyes adjust to the dim light, you see that you are surrounded by hundreds of little floating colors.
-Then you see that each of these colors is an individual face, unique from each other face.
+Then you see that each of these colors is an individual face, unique from each other.
 The face moves very slightly (suspended by invisible string) becoming gently animated.
 It feels as though someone has slowed down time in a psychedelic experience.
-Time slowa and we are able to just stop and look at each molecule, and each molecule becomes a being of its own, that is experiencing your presence too.
-And the space holds you like a womb, or a secret room under the stairs when yr a kid, but at the same time, makes you feel like you were in an infinitely vast place that went on forever.
+Time slows and you are able to just stop and look at each molecule, and each molecule becomes a being of its own.
+The space holds you like a womb, or a secret room under the stairs when yr a kid, but at the same time, makes you feel like you were in an infinitely vast place that went on forever.

 Every Wins and You Light Up My Life

 7 years later the second universe was created, as it happens as part of another over the top multi-roomed show.
 In an artist warehouse called the 'Trailer Park' in Bushwick, Brooklyn New York, I built the 'Everyone Wins and You Light Up My Life' show.
 This Universe was accessed crawling through a little door located within the 'Tea House' that I built in the space, surrounded by 2-handed paintings on wood.
 2-handed paintings is where I paint and draw with my left and right hand at the same time.
 Most of my paintings are painted this way now, ambidextrously.